 As a result of the pandemic, shopping in brick-and-mortar stores has lost some of its sparkle.
 Meanwhile, shopping online has never been more appealing.
 It’s safe, it’s easy, and it’s incredibly convenient.
 Online shoppers can scroll or surf through endless pages of deals and specials, all from the comfort of their living room.
 They’re rewarded first by the thrill of finding something they want and buying it, and then again, a few days or weeks later when packages arrive like gifts at their front door.

-In fact, online shopping is up nearly 45% over last year according to the Census Bureau, with no signs of slowing down.
-As we head into the holiday shopping season, people who struggle to keep their finances in check may be overwhelmed by the near-constant focus encouraging them to spend more, save more.
-Black Friday, for example, which had already stretched into a full weekend in recent years, now consists of an entire month as advertised by retail giants like Target and Walmart.
+In fact, online shopping is expected to yield approximately $226 billion in sales, according to the National Retail Federation.
+As we head into the holiday shopping season, people who struggle to keep their finances in check may be overwhelmed by the near-constant focus encouraging you them to spend more, save more.
+Black Friday for example, which had already stretched into a full weekend in recent years, now consists of an entire month as advertised by retail giants like Target and Walmart.
 While it’s possible to shop online in moderation, it’s important to understand the signs and symptoms of compulsive spending, and how to seek help if you need it.

 Online shopping addiction is not yet a diagnosable illness.
 It is not currently covered in the DSM-V, nor are there insurance codes.
-However, it falls into the same cluster as other process addictions such as gambling, online gambling, sexual compulsivity, pornography addiction, internet addiction and gaming addiction (digital use disorder).
+However, it falls into the same cluster as other process addictions such as gambling, online gambling, sexual compulsivity, pornography addiction, internet, and gaming addiction (digital use disorder).
 A process addiction occurs when a person repeatedly engages in a behavior compulsively to cope with their underlying emotional discomfort, such as anxiety, depression, sadness, loneliness etc. But that behavior, in this case shopping, ultimately doesn't fix the core emotional problem.